-Burroughs, a Republican, was the representative for New Hampshire's 1st congressional district from 1917 to 1923.
+Burroughs was the representative for New Hampshire’s 1st congressional district and was a Republican.
+He served from 1917 to 1923.

 From Jun 1917 to Jan 1923, Burroughs missed 198 of 899 roll call votes, which is 22.0%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Jan 1923.
 The chart below reports missed votes over time.